AdrienFausteGay/GRAFS-E/docs/source/grafs-e-engine.md

 #### Volatilization Losses

-In addition to flows from Haber-Bosch process to crops, GRAFS-E compute Nitrogen leaks from crops to atmospheric ammoniac and nitrous oxyde.
+In addition to flows from Haber-Bosch process to crops, E-GRAFS compute Nitrogen leaks from crops to atmospheric ammoniac and nitrous oxyde.
 These flows are computed using 'coefficient N-NH3 volatilization synthetic fertilization (%)' and 'coefficient N-N2O volatilization synthetic fertilization (%)' input data.

 #### $N_2$ and the Haber–Bosch compartment